Milorph/E-Commerce-Web-App/README.md

 3. Add products to your cart and proceed to checkout when ready.
 4. Explore the wishlist feature to save products for future reference.
 5. Enjoy a secure and convenient shopping experience!

+## Using Storeal with XAMPP

+If you're using XAMPP for your local development environment, follow these steps to start from the `landingpage.html`:

+1. Download and install XAMPP from [xampp.org](https://www.apachefriends.org/index.html).
+2. Clone the Storeal repository to the `htdocs` folder of your XAMPP installation (usually located at `C:\xampp\htdocs\` on Windows or `/Applications/XAMPP/htdocs/` on macOS).
+3. Launch the XAMPP Control Panel and start the Apache and MySQL modules.
+4. Open your web browser and navigate to `http://localhost/storeal/landingpage.html` to access the landing page.
+5. From there, you can explore the website, sign up or log in, and begin using all the features Storeal has to offer.

+Remember to update the URLs and paths according to your specific setup.

+Happy shopping on Storeal!